Ryanodine receptor: Ryanodine

 The plant alkaloid ryanodine, for which this receptor was named, has become an invaluable investigative tool.
 It can block the phasic release of calcium, but at low doses may not block the tonic cumulative calcium release.
 The binding of ryanodine to RyRs is use-dependent, that is the channels have to be in the activated state.
 At low (<10 micromolar, works even at nanomolar) concentrations, ryanodine binding locks the RyRs into a long-lived subconductance (half-open) state and eventually depletes the store, while higher (~100 micromolar) concentrations irreversibly inhibit channel-opening.

-Caffeine
+Diamide insecticide

-RyRs are activated by millimolar caffeine concentrations.
-High (greater than 5 mmol/L) caffeine concentrations cause a pronounced increase (from micromolar to picomolar) in the sensitivity of RyRs to Ca2+ in the presence of caffeine, such that basal Ca2+ concentrations become activatory.
-At low millimolar caffeine concentrations, the receptor opens in a quantal way, but has complicated behavior in terms of repeated use of caffeine or dependence on cytosolic or luminal calcium concentrations.
+The diamides, an important class of insecticide making up 13% of the insecticide market, work by activating insect RyRs.